home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

       required: true
       type: string
 report_state:
   description: Actively report state changes on entities.
-This speeds up response time for actions affecting multiple entities since google assistant knows pre-hand what state they are.
+This speeds up response time for actions affecting multiple entities since Google Assistant knows pre-hand what state they are.
 It is also required for some features on visual controls.
   required: false
   default: false
   type: boolean